-1 I have read the News Reporting Scheme and the NRS Guide for Applicants 2 I have registered on the online platform as an applicant and the media provider/s is / are also registered as a provider on cnam.submit.com .
+1 I have read the Local Democracy Reporting Scheme and the current Guide for Applicants - LDRS Round 2 2 I have registered on the online platform as an applicant and the media provider/s is / are also registered as a provider on cnam.submit.com.
 3 I will complete the online application form and will ensure that all third-party confirmations are included within the application.
 Any material considered confidential will be marked and the rationale for seeking confidentiality clearly set out.
-Y/N 4 The proposed content will be additional and will aim to support and/or build capacity to cover news matters of public interest.
-5 I can supply appropriate information and data to demonstrate the necessary editorial expertise and strong track record of commitment to public interest news reporting, as well as editorial accountability / responsibility in the provision of such journalism.
-Y/N 6 I will provide information to demonstrate why the topic is under-reported or at risk of such.
+4 The proposed journalism hours or position/s is/ are additional and will aim to support and/or build capacity to cover local democracy matters in the relevant local authority area.
+Y/N 5 I can supply appropriate information and data to demonstrate the necessary editorial expertise and strong track record of commitment to public interest journalism, as well as editorial accountability / responsibility in the provision of such journalism in the relevant local authority area.
+Y/N 6 I will provide information to demonstrate, if possible, the experience and track record of the proposed journalist/s in producing local public interest journalism in the relevant local authority area.
 Y/N 7 I will provide appropriate information and data to demonstrate the audiences served, including the level of reach, in the provision of local public interest journalism in the relevant local authority area.
 Y/N 8 All funded content will be made publicly available free of charge and not behind a paywall.
-Y/N 9 All funded content will be shared and also submitted to the journalismschemes.cnam.ie portal to facilitate the 7-day publication requirement 10 The Applicant is a regulated entity, and the funded project will be subject to the relevant codes and standards of a recognised EU media regulator such as An Coimisiún or the Press Council.
-Y/N 11 I and the Applicant Team have the current capability and capacity to deliver the project as set out, including ability to handle the HR obligations such as payroll, holiday cover, sick leave and also, appropriate management and duty of care.
+Y/N 9 All funded content will be shared and also submitted to the journalismschemes.cnam.ie portal to facilitate the 7-day publication requirement Y/N 10 The Applicant is a regulated entity, and the funded project will be subject to the relevant codes and standards of a recognised EU media regulator such as An Coimisiún or the Press Council.
+Y/N

+11 I and the Applicant Team have the current capability and capacity to deliver the project as set out, including ability to handle the HR obligations such as payroll, holiday cover, sick leave and also, appropriate management and duty of care.
 Y/N 12 The proposed project is ready to go.
-Y/N
+Y/N The answer to all the above guestions should be 'yes'.
+When you are satisfied 1-12 are complete, you are ready to submit your